covjson/specification/spec.md

 - An axis object MUST have either a `"values"` member or, as a compact notation for a regularly spaced numeric axis, all the members `"start"`, `"stop"`, and `"num"`.
 - The value of `"values"` is a non-empty array of axis values.
 - The values of `"start"` and `"stop"` MUST be numbers, and the value of `"num"` an integer greater than zero.
 If the value of `"num"` is `1`, then `"start"` and `"stop"` MUST have identical values.
 For `num > 1`, the array elements of `"values"` MAY be reconstructed with the formula `start + i * step` where `i` is the ith element and in the interval `[0, num-1]` and `step = (stop - start) / (num - 1)`.
 If `num = 1` then `"values"` is `[start]`.
 Note that `"start"` can be greater than `"stop"` in which case the axis values are descending.
-- The value of `"dataType"` determines the structure of an axis value and its components that are made available for referencing.
+- The value of `"dataType"` determines the structure of an axis value and its coordinates that are made available for referencing.
 The values of `"dataType"` defined in this specification are `"primitive"`, `"tuple"`, and `"polygon"`.
 Custom values MAY be used as detailed in the "Extensions" section.
-For `"primitive"`, there is a single component and each axis value MUST be a number or string.
-For `"tuple"`, each axis value MUST be an array of fixed size of primitive values in a defined order, where the tuple size corresponds to the number of components.
-For `"polygon"`, each axis value MUST be a GeoJSON Polygon coordinate array, where each of the coordinate components (e.g. the x coordinates) form a component in the order they appear.
+For `"primitive"`, there is a single coordinate identifier and each axis value MUST be a number or string.
+For `"tuple"`, each axis value MUST be an array of fixed size of primitive values in a defined order, where the tuple size corresponds to the number of coordinate identifiers.
+For `"polygon"`, each axis value MUST be a GeoJSON Polygon coordinate array, where the order of coordinates in each of the coordinate pairs is given by the `"coordinates"` array.
 - If missing, the member `"dataType"` defaults to `"primitive"` and MUST not be included for that default case.
 - If `"dataType"` is `"primitive"` and the associated reference system (see 6.1.2) defines a natural ordering of values then the array values in `"values"`, if existing, MUST be ordered monotonically, that is, increasing or decreasing.
-- The value of `"components"` is a non-empty array of component identifiers corresponding to the order of the components defined by `"dataType"`.
+- The value of `"coordinates"` is a non-empty array of coordinate identifiers corresponding to the order of the coordinates defined by `"dataType"`.
-- If missing, the member `"components"` defaults to a one-element array of the axis identifier and MUST NOT be included for that default case.
+- If missing, the member `"coordinates"` defaults to a one-element array of the axis identifier and MUST NOT be included for that default case.
-- A component identifier SHALL NOT be defined more than once in all axis objects of a domain object.
+- A coordinate identifier SHALL NOT be defined more than once in all axis objects of a domain object.
 - An axis object MAY have axis value bounds defined in the member `"bounds"` where the value is an array of values of length `len*2` with `len` being the length of the `"values"` array.
 For each axis value at array index `i` in the `"values"` array, a lower and upper bounding value at positions `2*i` and `2*i+1`, respectively, are given in the bounds array.
 - If a domain axis object has no `"bounds"` member then a bounds array MAY be derived automatically.